zilexa/Homeserver/network-configuration.md

  ***

-### Requirement to access your non-exposed services online
-It is highly recommended to expose the absolute minimum set of services via a domain.
+### Access all other services via Wireguard VPN
 Consider if you really need direct access to SSH, RDP but also download tools and Jellyfin.
 You can access all of them safely via VPN when you are not at home and you really need access.
 To be able to use Wireguard VPN:

+_Requirements_
 * Configure port forwarding in your router, Wireguard VPN needs a UDP port, for example 51820.
 * Install Wireguard on your devices that need access (note Linux has it built in).
   * Example: Smartphones in my household auto-connect to VPN when I leave the house.
 Only my server domain address goes through VPN.
 This way, ads are always filtered even when I am not at home and I can always access all services.

 ***

-### Requirement for email notifications from services and server
+### Email notifications
 Imagine you need to reset your file cloud password, you need a confirmation if someone downloaded a file that you shared or you want confirmation that your nightly backups ran successfully.
 Setting up your own selfhosted SMTP server is a nightmare, because your domain is easily blocked by Gmail, Outlook.com etc. The solution is to use an SMTP service.
 * Create a free account with https://smtp2go.com